telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * In case the data to notify contains more than one entity, a separate notification (HTTP message) is sent for each of the entities (contrary to default behaviour, which is to send all entities in the same HTTP message).
+* Due to forbidden characters restriction, Orion applies an extra decoding step to outgoing custom notifications.
+This is described in detail in [this section](user/forbidden_characters.md#custom-payload-special-treatment) of the manual.

 Note that if a custom payload is used for the notification (the field `payload` is given in the corresponding subscription), then a value of `custom` is used for the `Ngsiv2-AttrsFormat` header